yanezreed/emg-project/README.md

 ## Project Overview

-This project, is a native desktop application used as an internal tool for the staff at Guitar Anatomy, an eBay based ecommerce company based in the North East of England.
-Whom specialise in selling specialized guitar parts.
+This project is a native desktop application used as an internal tool for the staff at Guitar Anatomy, an eBay based ecommerce company based in the North East of England.
+Whom specialise in selling specialised guitar parts.

-The application itself is designed to assist staff in managing the ever increasing inquiries received through eBay’s platform messaging system.
+The application itself is designed to assist staff in managing the ever increasing enquiries received through eBay’s platform messaging system.
 The primary goal being to reduce response times, improve consistency, accuracy, and generalize tone across all customer communications.

 Initially aiming to create a fully automated program, the project's use of AI necessitated a design pivot.
 Constraints on the use of customer data, imposed through the eBay Developer Program License Agreement and the Data Protection Act, led me to develop an application with two optional workflows, ensuring constant user involvement and review throughout the process.
 Each of the workflows contains a different level of AI involvement, but both are alike in the fact that data is never stored, persisted, or used to train AI models.